elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-10-26-cs3230-lecture-10-more-on-np-hardness.md

 # Traveling Salesman problem
 Problem: Given a list of cities and the distance between each pair of cities, what is the shortest possible route that visit each city and returns to origin city
+- Does there exist a town of length less than or equal to k
 > This is similar to the Undirected Hamiltonian cycle problem, except that it is on a weighted graph

 Theorem: TSP is NP-Hard